MaxLeap/Docs/en/iOS/Guide/CloudData.md

 This call will asynchronously create a new user in your LAS App.
 Before it does this, it also checks to make sure that both the `username` and `email` are unique.
 Also, it securely hashes the `password` in the cloud.
 We never store passwords in plaintext, nor will we ever transmit passwords back to the client in plaintext.

-Note that we used the `signUpInBackground:block:` method, not the `saveObjectInBackground:block:` method.
-New `LASUser`s should always be created using the `signUpInBackground:block:` method.
-Subsequent updates to a user can be done by calling `saveObjectInBackground:block:`.
+Note that we used the `+[LASUserManager signUpInBackground:block:]` method, not the `+[LASDataManager saveObjectInBackground:block:]` method.
+New `LASUser`s should always be created using the `+[LASUserManager signUpInBackground:block:]` method.
+Subsequent updates to a user can be done by calling `+[LASDataManager saveObjectInBackground:block:]`.

 If a signup isn't successful, you should read the error object that is returned.
 The most likely case is that the username or email has already been taken by another user.
 You should clearly communicate this to your users, and ask them try a different username.

 You are free to use an email address as the username.
 Simply ask your users to enter their email, but fill it in the username property — `LASUser` will work as normal.
-We'll go over how this is handled in the reset password section.
+We'll go over how this is handled in the [reset password](#resetting-passwords) section.

 ### Logging In

 Of course, after you allow users to sign up, you need to let them log in to their account in the future.
-To do this, you can use the class method `[LASUserManager logInWithUsernameInBackground:password:block:]`.
+To do this, you can use the class method `+[LASUserManager logInWithUsernameInBackground:password:block:]`.

 ```objective_c
 [LASUserManager logInWithUsernameInBackground:@"myname" password:@"mypass" block:^(LASUser *user, NSError *error) {